Easy and healthy Chicken Curry

 - Add the ginger and garlic and cook for 2 minutes.

-- Mix the chicken, the paste, yogurt, tomato purée all together in a bowl.
+– Mix the chicken, the paste, yogurt, and tomato purée all together in a bowl.
 You can also add hot sauce.
 I forgot so I added it a bit later which was fine as well.

 - I then removed this from the pan because I wanted to give the chicken the space to bake.